Change the world without burn out – a guide to saving the planet for highly sensitive empaths.

 They are all helping the planet’s voiceless: marginalised people, the environment and animals.

-Okay, you can’t go to the rainforest or the seas to protect them.
+We can’t go to the rainforest or the seas to protect them ourselves.

-But you can put your professional skills to good use and contribute to the greater good with cash earned.
+But we can put our professional skills to good use + contribute to the greater good with cash earned.

 I urge you to find causes you believe in + tithe your earnings.